Heinz Schubert (actor): Life

 Schubert was capable of a wide range of roles, however, and proved this in his much-praised portrayal of Hadschi Halef Omar in the 26-part ZDF television series Kara Ben Nemsi Effendi (1973/1975), based on the books of Karl May, or his starring role in films such as Strongman Ferdinand and Hitler – Ein Film aus Deutschland, in which he played both Hitler and Heinrich Himmler.
 Schubert also acted alongside Michael Caine in the British spy film Funeral in Berlin.

 As well as his film roles, Schubert acted in an increasing number of television series, playing the private detective Fetzer in Detektivbüro Roth and Dr. Fink in the ZDF film The Great Bellheim.
-In 1996 he once more played the main role in a Wolfgang Menge series, again based on an idea by Johnny Speight, as Viktor Bölkhoff in Mit einem Bein im Grab.
-(One Foot in the Grave.)
+In 1996 he once more played the main role in a Wolfgang Menge series, again based on a British sitcom, as Viktor Bölkhoff in Mit einem Bein im Grab (adapting One Foot in the Grave.)

 As well as his acting career, Schubert also loved photography.
 He is especially well known for his many photographs of shop windows and mannequins; this work was on show at the documenta 6 in Kassel in 1977.
 In 1979 he published a book of these photographs, Theater im Schaufenster ("Theatre in the Shop Window").

 Heinz Schubert received several awards, including the Goldene Kamera (1993) and the Adolf Grimme Award (1994).
 He died of pneumonia on 12 February 1999 in Hamburg, where he had acted for many years.